WilliamLocatelli/mcu-expert/README.md

 #### Most Relevant
 The "most relevant" ancestors of a movie are defined as such: the movies which are directly connected to this movie in some way.

-#### Most Recent
-The "most recent" ancestors of a movie consist of the movies which are directly connected to this movie AND for which there are no intermediate movies that also connect to this movie.

-Thus, all ancestors in the 1st "most recent" tier of a movie will also be in that movie's 1st "most relevant" tier.
-However, some movies in the "most relevant" tier might not be in the "most recent" tier.
- * Example: _Age of Ultron_'s "most relevant" tier would include both _The Winter Soldier_ and _The Avengers_.
-However,
- since _Winter Soldier_ takes place between _The Avengers_ and _Age of Ultron_, _The Avengers_ would be excluded from
- _Age of Ultron_'s "most recent" tier.

 #### Second tier
 Sometimes, the user may request more movie recommendations than exist in the first tier.
 In this case, all movies in